katherinedelno/katherinedelno.github.io/tutoring.md

 <br><br>

 #### **FAQs**
-**What’s the main differences between structured teaching and office hours formats?**<br>
-Structured teaching is proactive, planned one-on-one instruction with mini-lessons, guided notes, and targeted practice aligned to your syllabus and the AP rubric.
+**What’s the main differences between structured teaching and office hours formats?**<br>Structured teaching is proactive, planned one-on-one instruction with mini-lessons, guided notes, and targeted practice aligned to your syllabus and the AP rubric.
 Office hours are reactive sessions focused on your current questions, homework, and upcoming tests.

-**Do you provide practice and solutions?**<br>
-Yes, structured teaching sessions include a targeted practice set with full solutions.
+**Do you provide practice and solutions?**<br>Yes, structured teaching sessions include a targeted practice set with full solutions.

-**Can I switch formats later?**<br>
-Yes, it is fine to start out in one format and adjust formats as needed.
+**Can I switch formats later?**<br>Yes, it is fine to start out in one format and adjust formats as needed.
 It is also fine to mix formats in one session (e.g., 30-minutes of structured teaching followed by 30 mimutes of office hours).

-**Do you help with AP exam prep?**<br>
-Yes, mock FRQs, multiple-choice review, timing strategies, and rubric-aligned writing will be integrated into structured teaching sessions.
+**Do you help with AP exam prep?**<br>Yes, mock FRQs, multiple-choice review, timing strategies, and rubric-aligned writing will be integrated into structured teaching sessions.

-**When should we start if the AP exam is months away?**<br>
+**When should we start if the AP exam is months away?**<br>Earlier is better.
-Earlier is better.
 Structured teaching builds skills over time; starting well before major tests avoids cramming and reduces stress—and, crucially, lets us set strong foundations in core concepts, notation, and AP-style reasoning so later units build smoothly.

-**What technology do I need for online sessions?**
-Zoom, a stable connection, and your class materials.
+**What technology do I need for online sessions?**<br>Zoom, a stable connection, and your class materials.
 I teach using an iPad with screen-sharing, so you see me work problems and annotate in real time—just like a classroom whiteboard.
 A notebook and a graphing calculator (e.g., TI-84) are recommended.

-**Do you guarantee a specific score?**<br>
-No. I focus on building skills, AP-style reasoning, and consistent study habits that historically improve outcomes.
+**Do you guarantee a specific score?**<br>No. I focus on building skills, AP-style reasoning, and consistent study habits that historically improve outcomes.

-**Can a parent/guardian sit in on the first session?**<br>
+**Can a parent/guardian sit in on the first session?**<br>If helpful, yes.
-If helpful, yes.
 After that, most students prefer one-on-one time, with parents receiving brief updates as needed.

-**How do parents stay in the loop?**<br>
-Upon request, I can send brief progress notes (key wins, upcoming targets) after structured teaching sessions or milestone assessments.
+**How do parents stay in the loop?**<br>Upon request, I can send brief progress notes (key wins, upcoming targets) after structured teaching sessions or milestone assessments.

-**Do you offer group sessions?**<br>
-My default is one-on-one for the best outcomes.
+**Do you offer group sessions?**<br>My default is one-on-one for the best outcomes.
 Limited small-group options may be available if students are in the same class and pace.

-**Do you work with non-AP statistics?**
-Yes, I can work with any student of statistics!
+**Do you work with non-AP statistics?**<br>Yes, I can work with any student of statistics!
 <br><br>

 <small>AP® is a registered trademark owned by the College Board, which is not affiliated with and does not endorse this tutoring service.</small>